 Sodium Bicarbonate

 Sodium bicarbonate, commonly known as baking soda, is an alkaline compound that can help buffer the acidity caused by lactate accumulation.
 By increasing the pH of the blood, sodium bicarbonate can enhance the transport of lactate out of the muscle cells and improve muscle contractility.
-Research suggests that sodium bicarbonate supplementation can improve performance in high-intensity, short-duration activities such as sprinting, cycling, and weightlifting.
+Because of that, research suggests that sodium bicarbonate supplementation can improve performance in high-intensity, short-duration activities such as sprinting, cycling, and weightlifting.
 A study published in the Journal of Strength and Conditioning Research found that sodium bicarbonate ingestion improved power output and reduced fatigue during repeated cycling sprints.

 Beta-Alanine